Original air date: June 2, 2007

-- Also Latimer's vision of his experience in World War One.
-It saves his life when he lives it for real.
+- Latimer's vision of his experience in World War I. It saves his life when he lives it for real.

-- Good Is Not Nice: The Doctor's punishments for the Family: Father of Mine is bound in unbreakable chains and thrown down a deep shaft, Mother of Mine is jettisoned into an exploding galaxy, Daughter of Mine is trapped inside a mirror, and Son of Mine is immobilised and used as a scarecrow.
-And all this is after the Doctor granted them their wish to never die.
+- Good is Not Nice: The Doctor's punishments for the Family: Father of Mine is bound in unbreakable chains and thrown down a deep shaft, Mother of Mine is jettisoned into a collapsing galaxy, Daughter of Mine is trapped inside a mirror, every mirror, and Son of Mine is immobilised and used as a scarecrow.
+All this is after the Doctor granted them their wish to never die.
 Remember, the Doctor will give you one chance; fail to take it, and suffer his wrath.

-- Idiot Ball: Somehow the Family completely fails to notice the fact that Smith / the Doctor seems to be going out of his way to trip over himself and press certain buttons.
+- Idiot Ball: The Family fails to notice the fact that Smith seems to be going out of his way to trip over himself and press certain buttons.
 He's human, after all, and humans are idiots.
 He couldn't possibly know how to sabotage their ship!

 - Improvised Weapon: Tim uses carefully timed openings of the watch containing the Doctor's consciousness to distract the Family, and at one point uses it directly to stun Daughter of Mine.